mattupstate/angular-pipeline-example/README.md

 The CI+CD pipeline can be expressed as a set of ordered steps:

-1. Run unit tests
+1. Unit tests
-2. Run static analysis
+2. Static analysis
-3. Run dependency audit
+3. Dependency audit
-4. Run end-to-end tests
+4. End-to-end tests
-5. Run infrastructure change plan
+5. Infrastructure change test
-6. Deploy artifacts
+6. Publish release candidate
-7. Run smoke tests
+7. Smoke tests
-8. Deploy infrastructure
+8. Apply infrastructure changes

 These steps would execute on every change to the `master` branch.
 Where as any other branch the last step would be `#5`.
 Implicit in this pipeline are additional steps that build the execution contexts and distributable application artifacts.